Games

 No hay anuncios

 José Ramón Bauzá stood out for having an intense agenda in Madrid.
-However, he also traveled outside of Europe.
+Nevertheless, he also traveled outside of Europe.
 In October 2013, he toured Uruguay, Chile, and Argentina.
-A month later, he accompanied the Princes of Asturias to the United States for the second centenary of the death of missionary friar Juníper Serra.
+A month later, he accompanied the princes of Asturias to the United States, for the second centenary of the death of the missionary friar Juníper Serra.

 Despite the setbacks of the pandemic, Francina Armengol flew to Argentina in 2022.
-Two years earlier, she had also visited several cooperation projects financed by the Government in India.
-Although the most talked-about trip of her first term (2015-2019) was not led by the socialist, but by her vice-president, Gabriel Barceló (MÉS per Mallorca), who in 2017 ended up resigning for having accepted a trip with all expenses paid by Globalia to Punta Cana (Dominican Republic).
+Two years earlier, she also visited various cooperation projects financed by the Government in India.
+Although the most talked-about trip of her first term (2015-2019) was not starred by the socialist, but by her vice-president, Gabriel Barceló (MÉS per Mallorca), who in 2017 ended up resigning for having accepted a trip with all expenses paid by Globalia to Punta Cana (Dominican Republic).

 Cargando